10 minutes Reading time

 They generally post product promotions and discount offers.
 However, they do also publish links to their blog posts.

-Their Twitter feed highlights their staff and company insights which gives the brand a personality.
+Their Twitter feed highlights their staff and company insights which give the brand a personality.

 They are mostly using Instagram for product images with the image hotspot feature enabled.